Mod Details

 This mod only uses vanilla items as a reference point in calculating compatibility between modded items.
 It doesn’t (or shouldn’t) be affecting the filters of vanilla items.
 This is because in theory the mod authors of those modded items already have their items being added to the vanilla filters that they want them added to.
 This mod will absolutely not remove anything from vanilla filters either.

-Q2: Manual Add is not adding ‘Modded Ite
+Q2: Manual Add is not adding ‘Modded Item X’ to ‘Vanilla Item/Weapon Y’?

 Essentially the same answer as Q1.
 As of right now ManualAdd does not override the core limitations of the mod to affect the filters of vanilla items.
 This may change in the future, but right now enabling modifications to vanilla item filters is a secondary objective.
 This has changed in v1.3.0 and manualAdd can be used to add to vanilla filters.
 This remains the only way this mod will touch vanilla filters, if you explicitly enter it in a manualAdd entry.

-Q3: Can’t you just accomplish the same t
+Q3: Can’t you just accomplish the same thing this mod does with load order?

 Answer is Yes and No; You can have your weapon mods load first in your load order then have the attachment mods load after, and as long as the attachment mod is compatible with the vanilla weapon from which the new modded weapon was cloned, the attachments should appear (I’ve had two people so far tell me its the other way around, but don’t take my word for it, just try it yourself**).
 This is actually why some of my example images are bad examples, because yes, you could get the WTT WOS AR with those moxopixel attachments and EpicRangeTime attachments by just having the attachment mods load after WTT Armory.